 Cê

-Short for you
+Short for you.

 “Are you going to class today?”

-“Dude, you don’t know what happened!”
+“Bro, you don’t know what happened!”

 Mina